ChurchApps/AskApi/config/docs/b1-admin-docs.md

    - **Calendar** -- Display an event calendar
    - **FAQ** -- Accordion-style question and answer blocks
    - **Video** -- Embed a video by URL
+   - **Groups Browser** -- A filterable directory of all church groups with optional search, category filter, and label filter
+   - **Icon Feature** -- An icon with a title and short description, for feature or ministry highlights
+   - **Gallery** -- A multi-photo grid or masonry layout
+   - **Testimonial** -- One or more quotes with author name, role, and photo
+   - **Social Icons** -- Linked icons for your church's social media profiles
+   - **Countdown** -- A timer counting down to a date or a weekly service time
+   - **Stats** -- A row of large numbers with labels (members, years, campuses)
+   - **Campaign Progress** -- A live progress bar for a giving campaign, showing the total raised toward a fund goal
+   - **Staff Grid** -- Photo cards for the members of a group; the group must have its **public roster** option turned on
+   - **Service Times** -- Your campuses' service schedule, pulled automatically from attendance setup
+   - **Sermons** -- Your sermon library, as a full browser or a grid, list, or featured-latest layout
 3. Configure the element using the settings panel that appears.

 ### Reordering Content